wduquette/pen/devnotes/To Do List.md

 - JTcl
     - Add helpers as needed by bindings.
     - [ ] Fork JTcl and simplify (it's too darn big!)
-        - [ ] Create minimal .jar by hand, to assess actual size
+        - [x] Create minimal .jar by hand, to assess actual size
+        - [ ] Run with it awhile, make sure it works.